int3rlop3r/jot/README.md

     usage: jot [file]             edit jot file in working directory
        or: jot <command> [<args>] perform misc operations

     commands:
+        -t              Track current directory
-      ls          List jot files in the working directory rm          Remove jot files from the working directory clean       Remove all jot files from the working directory clean-all   Remove all jot files in the system help        Print Help (this message) and exit
+        -u              Untrack current directory.
+Note: this will delete all jots in the dir -l              List jot files in the working directory -o              Print file contents on the standard output -d              Delete a jot from the working directory -clean-all      Remove all jot files in the system (dangerous) -list-jots      List all jot dirs in the system -help           Print Help (this message) and exit

 ### Install